aws-samples/aws-organizations-tag-inventory/README.md

 * `npm install -g aws-cdk` - Install the [AWS CDK Tooklkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html)
 * Be sure to have [AWS credentials available on your terminal](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html)

-ℹ️ **Note**: If you are running from the [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) you can skip the prerequisites section
 ## Deployment
 The easiest way to deploy the solution is using the supplied command line interface (cli)